Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Setting up Apple Pay is much easier than you’d think.
 You just need to follow these two simple steps:

 - Add your card.
-Navigate to Wallet within your iPhone and click the blue plus sign to add a new card.
+Go to Wallet within your iPhone and click the blue plus sign to add a new card.
 Add in your card security details, and your bank will verify your details.
 Once this has been verified, your card will appear within the Wallet and you can start using Apple Pay.
-Easy!

 How do I use Apple Pay?